Rresource allocation guide in project management

 There is no flexibility around the project timeline in resource smoothing, and the work must be completed within a specific time.
 However, the project manager can add and remove resources during the lifecycle as required to deliver the time-bound project.
 Resource availability is assumed.

-If the existing resources do not meet the 100% requirement, they can be given additional opportunities to learn on the job.
+If the existing resources do not meet the 100% requirement, they can be given additional learning opportunities on the job.
 Positions requiring multiple skills are challenging to fulfill.

 A person meeting a certain percentage of the requirement can be given a chance with additional mentoring.
 It is provided by identified subject matter experts (SMEs) to fast-track his competencies.
 The SMEs could be either external persons or someone within the project.

 If the resource allocation strategy is flawed at the beginning of the project, it can derail the overall delivery objective.
-It is expensive to revisit allocation of resources when the project is in execution mode.
+Moreover, it is expensive to revisit the allocation of resources when the project is in execution mode.
 Every project manager would like to avoid such a situation.
-But unfortunately, this can happen due to many factors that are beyond their control.
+But unfortunately, this can happen due to many factors beyond their control.

 In conclusion, we describe some of the resource allocation best practices: